-Resources and trainings created or shared by the Special Populations Unit can be found on MyODP.org under Trainings > Special Populations.
+Resources and trainings created or shared by the Special Populations Unit can be found on MyODP.org under Topics > Special Populations.

-To receive emails on pertinent information, resources, Virtual Targeted Trainings (VTT), and Virtual Office Hours (VOH) specific to Deaf, Hard of Hearing, and DeafBlind populations, click the following link to sign up for the listserv:
+To receive emails on pertinent information and resources specific to Deaf, Hard of Hearing, and DeafBlind populations, email the RA account listed below to sign up for the listserv.